 Here we got the expected result, so next time you try it, don’t forget to wrap your function inside (), before executing it.

-In the early days of JavaScript, eval() might have been a good choice for dynamic code execution.
+In the early days of JavaScript, eval() might have been a good choice to execute dynamic code based on user input or other conditions.
 But in modern JavaScript, it is not advisable to use eval().

 Reference